-Thank you for your interest in USC Law.
+Thank you for your interest in USC Gould School of Law.
 Transfer applications may be obtained by applying online.
-Application materials may be submitted no earlier than May 1, 2013, and no later than the priority deadline of June 14, 2013.
+Application materials may be submitted no earlier than May 1, 2017, and are encouraged to be submitted by the priority deadline of June 18, 2017.
+We will continue to accept applications through July 1, 2017, but you are encouraged to meet our priority deadline.
 For information and dates/deadlines regarding the Early Transfer Application process, please visit the "Early Decision" link.

-Students who are enrolled in schools that are approved by the American Bar Association may apply for admission as transfer students.
+Full-time students who are enrolled in schools that are approved by the American Bar Association (ABA) may apply for admission as transfer students.
 We do not consider applicants from law schools that are not approved by the American Bar Association.
 In addition, the following general guidelines apply:

-- Applicants must be in good standing and eligible to continue at their current law school, and must have completed the entire first year of full-time study (or the equivalent of the first year if taken on a part-time basis)
+Applicants must be in good standing and eligible to continue at their current law school, and must have completed the entire first year of full-time study

-- Applicants must have earned a bachelor's degree prior to the beginning the study of law.
+Applicants must have earned a bachelor's degree prior to the beginning of the study of law.
 (Evidence of a bachelor's degree will be required for each student who enrolls.)

-- Course work completed during the first-year of study at an ABA-approved law school will usually be applied as transfer credit at USC Law.
-Transfer students admitted to USC Law will not need to repeat any required first year courses already completed at their prior law schools.
-Most admitted transfer students must complete Constitutional Law I and Legal Profession at USC Law during their first year as transfer students if they have not already completed these classes at their prior law schools.
+- Course work completed during the first-year of study at an ABA-approved law school will usually be applied as transfer credit at USC Gould.
+Transfer students admitted to USC Gould will not need to repeat any required first year courses already completed at their prior law schools.
+Most admitted transfer students must complete Constitutional Law I and Legal Profession at Gould during their first year as transfer students if they have not already completed these classes at their prior law school.

-For additional information about the transfer admission process and procedures, please contact admissions at (213) 740-2523 or email@example.com.
+For additional information about the transfer admission process and procedures, please contact the Admissions Office at (213) 740-2523 or email@example.com.

 Financial Aid for Transfer Students

-Transfer students are not eligible for USC Law scholarship consideration.
-They can apply for student loans, including federal Stafford loans, federal Plus loans, and private educational loans.
+Transfer students are not eligible for USC Gould School of Law scholarship consideration.
+They can apply for student loans, including federal Stafford loans, federal Graduate Plus loans, and private educational loans.

 Transfer applicants interested in receiving financial aid are responsible for obtaining forms and meeting all deadlines.
 Please note that the financial aid filing deadlines are in February, long before the admission deadline.
 Applicants who miss the financial aid filing deadlines can still apply for financial aid at a later date.